i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 Note
 ====
-ECIES to ElG is implemented and the proposal phase is closed.
+ECIES to ElG is implemented in 0.9.46 and the proposal phase is closed.
 See [I2NP]_ for the official specification.
 This proposal may still be referenced for background information.
-ECIES to ECIES is not fully specified or implemented at this time.
+ECIES to ECIES with included keys is implemented as of 0.9.48.
-The ECIES-to-ECIES section may be reopened or incorporated in a future proposal.
+The ECIES-to-ECIES (derived keys) section may be reopened or incorporated in a future proposal.